artefactual/artefactual.github.io/docs/index.rst

 projects and code libraries used by the applications we maintain.

-The :doc:`Internationalization <i18n>` page contains information related to the current state of the translation process for AtoM and for Archivematica.
+The :doc:`Internationalization <i18n>` page contains information related to the current state of the translation process for our projects.